Yandex Cloud

 Each rule from the set is assigned a numeric anomaly value, i.e., a potential attack indicator.
 The higher this value, the more likely it is that the request that satisfies this rule is in fact an attack.

-You can turn any rule from the set into a blocking one.
-A request that satisfies such a rule will be blocked regardless of the anomaly threshold you specified.
-If the Only logging (dry-run) mode is enabled in the security profile, requests will not be blocked even when if they satisfy the blocking rules.
+You can configure any rule in the set to be a blocking one.
+Requests matching such a rule get blocked regardless of the anomaly threshold you set.
+If the Only logging mode is enabled in the security profile, requests will not be blocked even when if they match the blocking rules.

 Paranoia levelParanoia level

-Paranoia level classifies rules based on how aggressive they are.
-The higher the paranoia level, the better the protection, but also the higher the probability of WAF false positives.
+The paranoia level is an OWASP-specific feature that classifies rules based on how aggressive they are.
+The higher the paranoia level, the better the protection, but also the greater the risk of WAF false positives.

 In the basic rule set settings, you can configure the overall paranoia level and thus quickly engage a collection of rules with this or lower paranoia level.